 So, how much do the pros get paid?
 Well, until one of them comes forward and says “Here’s what I made this season from the show” it’s going to be all speculation.
-And there’s a good chance veteran pros like Derek Hough, Cheryl Burke, and Maksim Chmerkovskiy make a lot more than the newbies.
+And there’s a good chance veteran pros like Derek Hough and Cheryl Burke make a lot more than the newbies.

-The celebs reportedly make upwards of $200,000 per season, even if they are eliminated first, with bonuses if they make the finals.
+The celebs reportedly make $125,000 just for doing the show, plus more the longer they stay.
 Back in 2009, The Ballroom Dance Company wrote about the pros’ salaries.
 “The professional dancers salary has reportedly gone up from $1,000 per week to $5,000 per week.
-They are still required to fully cater their schedule to the ‘stars’ training needs during the run of the program.”
+They are still required to fully cater their schedule to the stars’ training needs during the run of the program.”
 But according to some other reports, including one on Blurtit that notes “all data per DWTS site and one of the professional dancers (2009-2010),” the dancing pros get paid $5,200 per episode.

-Since we’re almost done with 2011, that number is already outdated — especially since even the New York Times is writing about how the pros have become the news stars of DWTS.
-And does “per episode” include the Results Show as well as the Performance Show?
-If so, that’s really $10,400 a week, which is a pretty penny.
+Since we’re almost halfway through 2014, that number is very outdated — especially since even the New York Times is writing about how the pros have become the news stars of DWTS.